-- Specificity and clarity of plan of work to be accomplished, - Proposed use of funds (relative to plan of work), - Likelihood of the work being accomplished,

-- Plan for tracking and validating progress against goals, - Degree of unmet need given existing resources, and - Future plans for sustaining or maintaining the work funded by the grant.
+- Specificity and clarity of plan of work to be accomplished, - Proposed use of funds (relative to plan of work), - Likelihood of the work being accomplished, - Plan for tracking and validating progress against goals, - Degree of unmet need given existing resources, and - Future plans for sustaining or maintaining the work funded by the grant.

-In addition to the above, we are asking all applicants to include in their proposal a Diversity, Equity, and Inclusion (DEI) statement, describing any efforts the software project(s) named in this proposal have undertaken to increase diversity, equity, and inclusion with respect to their contributors and audience.
+In addition to the above, we are asking all applicants to include in their proposal a Diversity, Equity, and Inclusion (DEI) statement, describing (a) any efforts the software project(s) named in this proposal have undertaken to increase diversity, equity, and inclusion with respect to their contributors and audience; and (b) the results of such efforts, if applicable.
 This statement will be reviewed alongside the above criteria.
-Please see examples of DEI statements from successful first cycle applications.
+Please see examples of DEI statements from successful second cycle applications.

-There is no expectation of any specific number of awards, and the Chan Zuckerberg Initiative reserves the sole right to not recommend the funding of any applications.
+There is no expectation of any specific number of awards for this RFA program, however this grant program operates within a budget which will inform the overall number of awards that are recommended for funding.
+The Chan Zuckerberg Initiative reserves the sole right to not recommend the funding of any applications.
 CZI does not provide individual feedback on decisions for unfunded proposals.